ryanbagwell/django-muckraking/README.rst

 To use the following tags, add :code:`{% load muckraking_tags %}` to your template.

+:code:`{% version_hash %}`
+    Outputs a hash of the git HEAD commit if it exists, or the last time the settings file was accessed.
+Useful for cache-busting strings.

+:code:`{% settings_file_time_hash %}`
+    Outputs a hash of the last time the settings file was accessed.

 :code:`{% git_commit_hash %}`
     Outputs the commit hash of the HEAD commit in a git repo.
-Useful for cache-busting strings

 Django CMS Template Tags